nsipplswezey/react-native-iOS9-contact-picker/README.md

 # 5ball
 nodal api for 4ball

+# End Points
+See each server for end points.

 # Local nodal
 Nodal docs advise global install.
 I prefer local and using package.json scripts to use the package.